Little Known Story of Faith At The Red Sea

 The World Has Become Hostile to Faith.

-Many today say no God exists and the Bible is a myth.
+Many today say no God exists, and the Bible is a myth.
 Our Faith is constantly on trial.
 I see Satan declaring, “Faith is declining.
 Let’s take advantage of their fear.”
-He wants to spread doubt and gobble up whatever particle of Faith we once had.
+He wants to spread doubt and gobble up whatever particle of faith we once had.

 Know that your private Red Sea will come rushing back to destroy the army of doubt.
 Your misgivings will no longer pursue you like the Egyptians who laid dead upon the seashore.